eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.5.1 Introduction

-Figure 2 showed four different types of architecture for the WSCD.
+Figure 2 showed four different types of architecture for the WSCD, which are:

 - Remote WSCD
 - Local external WSCD